-Becoming a parent has had a bunch of consequences on my life, one of which was completely unexpected… It made me an honest to god grown up.
+Becoming a parent has had a bunch of consequences on my life, one of which was completely unexpected… It made me an honest to god grownup.

 I admit that I really believed that I was a full fledged adult when I became a mother, I was 29 for god’s sake.
 I surely had this life thing figured out, right?
 After giving birth, I soon realized that I had some personality traits that were…ahem…not quite at their peak maturity.

 After my first was born I VOLUNTEERED to have my blood drawn to have my thyroid levels checked, even with a pretty significant fear of needles.
-My inner child was horrified and begged me to run, what kind of masochist had I become?
+My inner child was horrified and begged me to run.
+What kind of masochist had I become?
 I could probably still live on candy alone, but now I add a few servings of greens with my Twizzlers.
 I don’t even need to tell you the list of reasons that going to bed earlier is now necessary.
 The transition to keeping geriatric hours happened quite abruptly.

-Life insurance, minivan, spf 50, cotton underwear, food allergies, buying shoes for comfort, picking meals based on how easy they are to eat with one hand, nap schedules, germs, childproof…Need I say more?
+Life insurance, minivan, SPF 50, cotton underwear, food allergies, buying shoes for comfort, picking meals based on how easy they are to eat with one hand, nap schedules, germs, childproof…Need I say more?

 There is no taking it easy on me because I am stressed out.
-Simply put; my kids don’t give a shit about what other demands I have, they need what they need from me and it is my job to give it to them.
+Simply put, my kids don’t give a shit about what other demands I have, they need what they need from me and it is my job to give it to them.

 My grandmother had eleven children.
 That’s right, ELEVEN.
 I never knew her but I felt a new sense of respect for her after just one pregnancy let alone the child rearing involved.
 Likewise, to all of the mothers I saw walking around I wanted to give them a sincere high five or at the very least, a chest bump as a congratulations them on just gestating.

-Accepting no awards
+5. I'm accepting no awards

-This one is the hardest for me to admit and probably still the hardest one for me to deal with.
+This one is the hardest for me to admit and probably still the hardest to deal with.
 When I get up five times a night to rock a sick baby who only wants her mom, there is no one there in the morning to tell me what a good job I did, no one congratulated me.
-When I pump breast milk while simultaneously “encouraging” a toddler and keeping my grabby baby away from the tubes attached to my chest, no one really cares.
-These are huge feats or sacrifices to me but this is just what moms do so I get no standing ovations, I don’t even get a “thanks” from my offspring, I just do it because I love these squishies and it is just what has to be done.
-Don’t get me wrong, my husband is very appreciative but when I have to list off my daily accomplishments for recognition, it sort of loses its appeal.

 My kids are currently 2.5 and 8 months, so I am sure I have fully reached maturity and there are no more lessons to learn…. right?